practicalli/neovim/docs/termux/setup.md

 `~/.termux/font.ttf` font file is added when selecting a font.

-> #### INFO::Termux:Styling uses [NerdFonts](https://www.nerdfonts.com/) for icons
+!!!
+INFO "Termux:Styling uses [NerdFonts](https://www.nerdfonts.com/){target=_blank} for icons"
-> All fonts installed via Termux:Styling have been patched with [NerdFonts](https://www.nerdfonts.com/), providing several thousand icons to use within the terminal prompt and Neovim itself (e.g. VimDevIcons).
+    All fonts installed via `Termux:Styling` have been patched with [NerdFonts](https://www.nerdfonts.com/), providing several thousand icons to use within the terminal prompt and Neovim itself (e.g. VimDevIcons).